Reviews You Can Rely On

 Hit the button twice for "normal mode", and fives times for "crazy mode".
 To check battery life, hit the top one time.
 After you've hit the button, all you have to do is sit back and wait.
 You can even collect water, hit the button, put it back in your pack, while you continue hiking.
 Super simple and one of the only products that'll allow you to filter on the move.

 The cap will tell you what you need to know using a color scheme.
-For example, it if glows red, you know it needs a charge.
+For example, if it glows red, you know it needs a charge.
 You know the bottle is working when the cap glows blue.
 When it stops glowing, the process is over.
 To check if this actually was working, we took the top off and looked at the light.
 Since UV light is hard to see, we took it into a dark room and shone it on a piece of white paper.
 Then, you can actually see the UV light is intense.
 Overall, this is one of the easiest systems to set up and use, and the only hands-free system that'll allow you to filter on the go.
-When you're ready to recharge, attach the lid charger, plug it into a USB port, and wait for 1.5-2hours (depending on your power source).
+When you're ready to recharge, attach the lid charger, plug it into a USB port, and wait for 1.5 to 2 hours (depending on your power source).

 Easily recharge from any USB outlet.
 It takes only a couple of hours.